ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Azure/Azure Intro/Week 4 - API Management/W4 - Day 4 - Containers, Azure Container Services.md

 Provide subscription, resource group and registry name

 Steps - package application as container
+1) Create application
-Create application -> build application as container image (docker file) -> build the container image (docker build command) -> Push local container image to azure registry
+2) build application as container image (docker file)
+3) build the container image (docker build command) and Push local container image to azure registry

 *Docker file* -> instructions to create the image.
 There is a VS Code tool to do so